 By mid-November there are two eggs in the nest.
 Both parents take turns to incubate the eggs, while the other goes to sea to feed.
-When the birds are not incubating the eggs, females spend 15 to 20 days at sea, while the males spend 10 and 12 days at sea regaining the weight lost during courtship.
+When the birds are not incubating the eggs, females spend 15–20 days at sea, while the males spend 10–12 days at sea regaining the weight lost during courtship.
 Once chicks hatch in December the parents alternate guard and feeding duties, they swap over every couple of days.
 The adult birds catch fish, krill and other small crustaceans, which they regurgitate for their chicks.
 The chicks on Béchervaise Island have been shown to grow by 80 grams per day.

 In January, when chicks are three weeks old, they are big enough to be left alone.
 This allows both parents to simultaneously collect food for them.
 When the parents are away the chicks group together for protection and warmth.

 In February the chicks replace their down with adult feathers and they are then ready to go to sea.
-At this stage the chicks are between 7 and 9 weeks of age.
-Once they depart most chicks will not return to the breeding colony until they are between 3 to 5 years of age and capable of breeding.
-Adélie penguins have a life expectancy of ten to twenty years.
+At this stage the chicks are 7–9 weeks of age.
+Once they depart most chicks will not return to the breeding colony until they are 3–5 years of age and capable of breeding.
+Adélie penguins have a life expectancy of 10–20 years.

 Diet and feeding

 An Adélie penguin's diet differs according to the location where food is captured.
 Local meals (those within 20 km of the colony) consist mostly of fish, amphipods and ‘crystal krill’ (Euphausia crystallorophias), while offshore meals consist of mainly ‘Antarctic krill’ (Euphausia superba).
-Meal sizes range from about 300g to 650g depending on the size of the chicks.
+Meal sizes range from about 300–650 g depending on the size of the chicks.

-Breeding adults travel between five and 120 km offshore to catch food for their chicks.
-Feeding trips range from five to 72 hours in duration.
+Breeding adults travel between 5–120 km offshore to catch food for their chicks.
+Feeding trips range from 5–72 hours in duration.